kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 far less frequently and geared to provide the utmost stability.
 They are generally heavily tested before deployment to ensure that no bugs of this sort can creep up.
-If you must run a newer kernel, I recommend a reasonable backup external back up system of your most important files, and waiting a few days to upgrade after a new kernel version is released, in hopes that any such bugs can be discovered and promptly patched.
+If you must run a newer kernel, I recommend a reasonable backup external back up system of your most important files and waita few days to upgrade after a new kernel version is released, in hopes that any such bugs can be discovered and promptly patched.

 ### Snapshots
-Snapshotting is a wonderful feature of Btrfs that allows us to take fast, lightweight backups of a subvolume.
-Each snapshot only keeps track of things that have changed since the last one, and because btrfs' copy-on-write mechanisms, the snapshot is very small because it basically tells a file to say "Hey, even if I get deleted, I'm still wanted in this one snapshot...so don't forget about me!"
+Snapshotting, again, is a wonderful feature of Btrfs that allows us to take fast, lightweight backups of a subvolume.
+Each snapshot essentially freezes a file in in the state is it at that moment.
+If a file hasn't changed since a year ago, that file in each snapshot is the same exact location on the disks, a file in a snapshot only takes up space if it were to change.
+Because of Btrfs' copy-on-write mechanisms, when you change a file, it is written to a new location and the previous snapshots are unaffected, and if you were to delete a file that was previously snapshotted, the file tells Btrfs "Hey, I'm still wanted in this one snapshot...so don't forget about me!" and those blocks are not freed.
 If something were to happen to a file or directory, we can simply roll back to an appropriate snapshot and retrieve that copy.

-To make a snapshot, first change directories into the /var/lib/btrfs_root directory we made earlier.
+To make a snapshot, first change directories into the /var/lib/btrfs_root directory you made earlier.
 Run `ls` and you should see all of the subvolumes you created.
 Feel free to poke around inside of them and see exactly how the system is assembled.
 When you're ready to make a snapshot, run `mkdir snapshots` to create a directory to store them in.
-This is just a standard POSIX directory at the top most level of our btrfs system.
-I like to organize my snapshots by date, so I usually create a new subdirectory in /var/lib/btrfs_root/snapshots named after the date.
-For example, `mkdir snapshots/$(date +"%F_%H-%M")` would create the directory snapshots/2015-07-16_14-56/ because I ran it at 2:56pm on July 16th, 2015.
+This is just a standard POSIX directory at the top most level of your Btrfs system.

+I like to organize my
+snapshots by date, so I usually create a new subdirectory in /var/lib/btrfs_root/snapshots named after the date.
+For example, `mkdir snapshots/$(date +"%F_%H-%M")` would create the directory snapshots/2015-09-02_14-56/ because I ran it at 2:56pm on September 2nd, 2015.
 This way of organizing snapshots works for me, but by all means, use something that is intuitive to you!
-To actually create the snapshot we use our good pal, the `btrfs` command like so:
+To actually create the snapshot use your good pal, the `btrfs` command like so:
 {% highlight text %}
-# btrfs subvolume snapshot <subvolume name> snapshots/2015-07-16_14-56/
+# btrfs subvolume snapshot <subvolume name> snapshots/2015-09-02_14-56/
 {% endhighlight %}

 So for the system installed in this article:
 {% highlight text %}
-# btrfs subvolume snapshot root snapshots/2015-07-16_14-56/
+# btrfs subvolume snapshot root snapshots/2015-09-02_14-56/
-# btrfs subvolume snapshot home snapshots/2015-07-16_14-56/
+# btrfs subvolume snapshot home snapshots/2015-09-02_14-56/
-# btrfs subvolume snapshot var snapshots/2015-07-16_14-56/
+# btrfs subvolume snapshot var snapshots/2015-09-02_14-56/
-# btrfs subvolume snapshot data snapshots/2015-07-16_14-56/
+# btrfs subvolume snapshot data snapshots/2015-09-02_14-56/
 {% endhighlight %}

-To verify, run `ls` in the snapshot/2015-07-16_14-56/ directory.
+To verify, run `ls` in the snapshot/2015-09-02_14-56/ directory.
 You don't have to snapshot every subvolume at the same time, for instance, your personal data in home is likely to change more and you may want to snapshot more often to be able to revert to a very recent state.

 Btrfs snapshots are very powerful, and can be scripted by hand or with various tools such as [openSUSE's *Snapper*](https://en.opensuse.org/openSUSE:Snapper_Tutorial).
-These operations are outside of the scope of this tutorial, but by no means difficult to do, so have fun checking them out!
+These operations are outside of the scope of this tutorial, but are by no means difficult to do, so have fun checking them out!

 ### Keyfiles and Additional LUKS Keys